NBA: Attention on James overshadows Spurs (AP)

 And every few years they're the favorite flavor.

-Cleveland Cavaliers in Game 1 of the NBA finals, a series being billed as King James' coming-out party but one that just as easily could turn into another Spurs coronation.
+On Thursday, the Spurs will begin their quest for a fourth championship as they host the Cleveland Cavaliers in Game 1 of the NBA finals, a series being billed as King James' coming-out party but one that just as easily could turn into another Spurs coronation.

 "This definitely is a model franchise," said Cavs coach Mike Brown, a San Antonio assistant when the club won its last title in 2005.
 "We can't be the Spurs.
 We don't have the same makeup as them or anything like that."